-It is essential that a student notifies UCB of any extenuating circumstances such as poor health, close family bereavement, etc., which may have seriously affected their performance in assessment.
-HE students must complete a UCB Extenuating Circumstances application and appropriate documentation such as medical or other documentary evidence MUST be included.
+It is essential that a student notifies UCB of any extenuating circumstances, such as poor health, close family bereavement, etc., which may have seriously affected their performance in the assessment.
+HE students must complete a UCB Extenuating Circumstances application, along with appropriate documentary evidence (such as medical evidence) and submit to the Academic Registry as soon as possible and no later than 10 working days after the assessment deadline.
 An Extenuating Circumstances Form must be submitted for each assessment period.